Last Updated on October 14, 2021 by Rat Race Running

 This season is going to be one of the most critical seasons of your life.
 There will be a lot of changes and challenges, but you need to persevere.

-This will be an overwhelming time because you are like a string being pulled by many priorities and responsibilities such as family obligations, personal goals, career goals, looking for your true calling, or looking for a love life.
+This will be overwhelming because you are like a string being pulled by many priorities and responsibilities such as family obligations, personal goals, career goals, looking for your true calling, or looking for a love life.

 Just remember that when you feel like your life is falling into pieces, think of it as falling into place.